KickItLikeShika/E-learning/README.md

 # Hints

-- All inputs and outputs user JSON format.
+- All inputs and outputs using JSON format.

+- If you want to show the JSON format in postman for (lesson, assignment, etc..) remove '@JsonIgnore' annotation from the model classes.